Tiny-Earth/DemoSite/site/src/experiences.md

 - **Self-reflection/journaling:** Students keep a journal of their learning to reflect on their progress, noting what they’ve understood and what they need to improve.
 - **Strip sequence:** Students receive the steps (written, pictorially, or both) to a process on strips of paper that are jumbled.
 Then have students put the strips in chronological order.

-Any active learning technique can serve as a formative assessment for students, even ones that do not explicitly involve sharing with an instructor.
-Techniques that involve self-reflection, self-testing, or problem-solving with peers have value to student learning even if their products are not seen by an instructor or graded.
+Any active learning technique can serve as a formative assessment for students, even without direct instructor involvement.
+Techniques that involve self-reflection, self-testing, or problem-solving with peers support student learning, regardless of whether their work is graded or reviewed by an instructor.

 !!! tip ""